DeveloperAlly/filecoin_nft_starter/README.md

 Ways to save your NFT SVG

-1. You can save it in the contrct itself
+1. You can save it in the contract itself
 2. You can save it as an IPFS CID
 3. You can use web2... (we wouldn't do that though would we!)